GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Related Work

 \section{Related Work}

 General-purpose LLMs are primarily designed for and trained on natural languages.
-Working with tabular data requires specialized adaptations to effectively handle its structured and heterogeneous nature \citep{fang2024large, wang2024chain, van2024tabular}.
-First, the structured tablular data is typically transformed into serialized text.
-The performance of the LLM may depend on this transformation \citep{min2024exploring}.
+Working with tabular data requires specialized adaptations to effectively handle its structured and heterogeneous nature~\citep{fang2024large, wang2024chain, van2024tabular}.
+First, the structured tabular data is typically transformed into serialized text.
+The performance of the LLM may depend on this transformation~\citep{min2024exploring}.
 Subsequently, the serialized text data is used as input to the LLM for various tasks, such as question-answering, summarization, or logical reasoning.
-Common solutions to improve the LLM performance on various tasks include prompting engineering, pre-training, fine-tuning, and Retrieval-Augmented Generation (RAG).
+Common approaches to improve LLM performance include prompt engineering, pre-training, fine-tuning, and Retrieval-Augmented Generation (RAG).

-Pre-training and fine-tuning \citep{zhang2023tableLlama, parthasarathy2024ultimate, vm2024fine, dong2022table, hegselmann_tabllm_nodate} often face scalability concerns.
-Athough resource-efficient training techniques have been proposed to mitigate the substantial computational demands of LLMs \cite{han2024parameter, 10.1145/3626772.3657807}, in safety-critical applications with evolving data and requirements, training LLMs presents significant challenges due to the constant need for rigorous validation and verification.
+Pre-training and fine-tuning~\citep{zhang2024tablellama, parthasarathy2024ultimate, vm2024fine, dong2022table, hegselmann_tabllm_nodate} often face scalability concerns.
+Although resource-efficient training techniques have been proposed to mitigate the substantial computational demands of LLMs~\citep{han2024parameter, 10.1145/3626772.3657807}, in safety-critical applications with evolving data and requirements, training LLMs presents significant challenges due to the constant need for rigorous validation and verification.
 This ongoing necessity substantially increases resource demands for development and maintenance, potentially exceeding the capacities of many companies.
-Techniques such as RAG have been employed to dynamically integrate external knowledge bases during inference, reducing the need for frequent model updates \citep{zhao2024retrieval, gao2023retrieval}.
+Techniques such as RAG have been employed to dynamically integrate external knowledge bases during inference, reducing the need for frequent model updates~\citep{zhao2024retrieval, gao2023retrieval}.
 However, such methods can pose challenges in safety-critical industrial settings as well, since both retrieval modules and model components must undergo synchronized updates to maintain relevance, reliability, and compliance with validation and verification requirements.
+Costs would also be especially high with fine-tuning since re-tuning would be needed when new and improved base LLMs are released and should be incorporated.